GenericMappingTools/gmt/doc/rst/source/supplements/spotter/originater.rst

 --------

-To find the likely (hotspot) origins of the seamounts represented by the (x,y,z,r,tc) points in the file seamounts.txt, using the DC85.txt Euler poles and the pac_hs.txt list of possible hotspots, and report the 2 most likely hotspot candidates for each seamount, run
+To find the likely (hotspot) origins of the seamounts represented by the (*x, y, z, r, tc*) points in the file seamounts.txt, using the DC85.txt Euler poles and the pac_hs.txt list of possible hotspots, and report the 2 most likely hotspot candidates for each seamount, run